adomingues/adomingues.github.io/_posts/2017-03-16-how-big-is-the-offspring.md

 ![plot of chunk compare_to_who]({{ site.url }}/figure/compare_to_who-1.png)

 Yeah, we really screwed up with that one measurement.
-On the other hand, `Em` appears to be has average as an F1 can get.
+On the other hand, `Em` appears to be as average as an F1 can get.
 But we can test that as well.
 Suppose we want to know the WHO centile of a female child at `Em` age (370) who is 77 cm tall: